jsborjesson/keymail/docs/getting-started.md

 [example app]: https://github.com/alcesleo/keymail-example

-This guide will take you through installing and configuring Keymail in your Rails application.
-To see a more realistic example, you can look at the [example app][]
+This guide will take you through installing and configuring Keymail in a Rails application.
+To see a more realistic example, you can look at the [example app][].

-## Installation
+## Installating the gem

 To install keymail, put this in your `Gemfile`: